hugbunadarfjelagid/helloworld/README.md

     bin/greenqloud_xvfb_setup

-This script installs Chrome and Firefox browsers, Xvfb and dependencies.
-It also fetches and prepares the chromedriver for us.
+This script installs Firefox browser, Xvfb and dependencies.

 Now you have everything setup, simply run: